darkVador224/Zokou-english-v/README.md

 ## Fun Features 🎉

-- **Jokes and Riddles:** Zokou comes with a collection of jokes and riddles to add fun to your conversations. 😂🤔
+- **Jokes and Riddles:** lagherta comes with a collection of jokes and riddles to add fun to your conversations. 😂🤔

 - **Inspiring Quotes:** Receive inspiring quotes daily to motivate you. 💪🌟